 - Are you looking for health insurance or paid vacation?

-- What makes you more marketable is the experience that you have gained?
+- What makes you more marketable is the experience that you have gained.

 Should focus on the things you can control.
 For example, a marketing plan that will help your career move forward.
 Start assembling the pieces.
 Update your resume and LinkedIn profile.
-You can find out which resources are available for free through your community colleagues, career ministry, professional associations, and the schools where you received your degree.
+You can find out which resources are free through your community colleagues, career ministry, professional associations, and the schools where you received your degree.

 Read also: Why I Cant Focus At Work?
 How To Hack The Brain To Focus More?